 The development of a business continuity plan is the beginning, not the end, of assuring the resiliency of your business.
 The value it brings goes beyond a mere calculation of Return on Investment.
 As you’ll see in this article, the business resilience process can add value to the business.
-Below is a table of eight categories in which a business continuity plan adds value.
-Let’s look at each one.
+Contact Discenza today for free business assessment to get your business on the right track.
+Let’s look at each of the 8 values a business continuity plan adds.

 Your company may not be required by a regulatory agency to have a plan, but what of your partners or clients?
 If they are required to have a plan, it’s likely that they will begin to require it of their partners and clients.
 You may also find it is contractually required by partners in the European Union or in the Asia/Pacific region.
 Having one in place will benefit your company and make it a stronger competitor.

 Your company’s brand is a valuable asset.
 Its value can be calculated.
 Companies like IBM, Apple, and Coca Cola do everything they can to protect their brand’s image because of its value to the company and to shareholders.
 Companies whose brands are damaged by an unintended interruption risk significant loss in customers as they seek more reliable companies.
-A business continuity plan should be a part of the overall strategy to protect the brand.
+The development of a business continuity plan should be a part of the overall strategy to protect the brand.

 One of the first steps in creating a business continuity plan is to perform a risk assessment of the company.
 This involves looking at each business location and each business process in that location.
 Each of the critical business processes are mapped and it is not unusual to uncover risks, vulnerabilities, and threats that had been previously hidden.